AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 ---
 # Getting started with the Privacy Service API

-This guide provides an introduction to the core concepts you need to know before attempting to make calls to the Privacy Service API.
+This guide provides an introduction to the core concepts you need to know before attempting to make calls to the Adobe Experience Platform Privacy Service API.

 ## Prerequisites

-This guide requires a working understanding the following features:
+This guide requires a working understanding of [Privacy Service](../home.md) and how it allows you to manage access and delete requests from your data subjects (customers) across Adobe Experience Cloud applications.

-* [Adobe Experience Platform Privacy Service](../home.md): Provides a RESTful API and user interface that allow you to manage access and delete requests from your data subjects (customers) across Adobe Experience Cloud applications.
+In order to create access credentials for the API, an administrator within your organization must have previously set up product profiles for Privacy Service within Adobe Admin Console.
+The product profile you assign to an API integration determines what permissions that integration has when accessing Privacy Service capabilities.
+See the guide on [managing Privacy Service permissions](../permissions.md) for more information.

 ## Gather values for required headers